revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

-1. What is TypeScript?
+1.What is TypeScript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- TypeScript is an open-source object-oriented programming language developed and maintained by Microsoft.
-It is a superset of JavaScript.
+- TypeScript is an open-source object-oriented programming language developed and maintained by Microsoft.It is a superset of JavaScript.
 - TypeScript is designed for the development of large applications and transpiles to JavaScript.

 </blockquote>